Education for all

 Education is one of the most powerful tools in breaking the cycle of poverty.

-In 2012, Plan trained 72,538 educators on child-friendly learning skills, benefiting 13,855 communities.
-We also supported the construction and rehabilitation of 2,152 schools.
+In 2013, Plan trained 67,647 educators on child-friendly learning skills.
+We also supported the construction and rehabilitation of 2,741 schools.

 Every child has the right to education, but many children are excluded because of high costs, language and cultural barriers, geographical remoteness, or special needs.